INVIDITechnologies/pulse-html5-2.x-plugin-videojs/README.md

 });
 ```
 ## IFrame
-Please refer example at https://github.com/INVIDITechnologies/pulse-html5-2.x-plugin-videojs/blob/master/demo/iframeTest.html if player is needed to be embed into an iframe.
+Please refer to example at https://github.com/INVIDITechnologies/pulse-html5-2.x-plugin-videojs/blob/master/demo/iframeTest.html if player is needed to be embed into an iframe.

 ## API Docs
 The full API docs are available in the [API Documentation](docs/videojs-pulse.md).